-A vertebral subluxation occurs when one or more vertebrae in your spine lose their normal position and / or motion.
-When this happens, the spinal nerves become irritated.
+A vertebral subluxation occurs when one or more vertebrae in your spine lose their normal position and / or range of motion.
+When this happens, the spinal nerves can become irritated.
 Subluxations most often occur in response to the daily stresses placed on our bodies.
 Common things such as emotional stress, poor posture, or sitting in front of a computer for a long time may lead to subluxations.
 Car accidents, improper lifting, work injuries, or poor diet are other common causes of vertebral subluxations.
-Many health problems, including subluxations, are subtle in the early stages of development.
-In the same way that a cavity or heart problem can be overlooked before causing pain or other warning signs, a spinal subluxation may develop and exist for years before causing difficulties.

 Doctors of Chiropractic are the only health care professionals who are thoroughly trained in the detection and correction of vertebral subluxations.
 It requires years of training and clinical practice for a chiropractor to master the analysis and procedures needed to understand and correct subluxations.

 Your nervous system controls and coordinates all the functions of your body.
 If you interfere with the signals traveling over your nerves, parts of your body will not get the proper nerve messages and will not be able to function at 100%.
 In other words, some part of your body will not work properly.
 Based on the pictures below, you can see how a subluxation could limit the function of various parts of your body, adversely affecting your overall health.